-Under the "Deed of Variation" to the "Heads of Agreement" executed on February 14, 2015, the terms of escrow period have been extended to January 16, 2022 and the Company agreed to release 7,000,000 million shares from escrow (Note 29).
-The remaining 7,000,000 shares remain in escrow with Intec earning shares by achieving certain milestones based on Intec trial testwork.
-Should Monument make an election not to proceed with the testwork, any earned shares will be released to Intec and the remaining escrow shares will be returned to Monument for cancelation.
+Under the "Deed of Variation" to the "Heads of Agreement" executed on February 14, 2015, the terms of escrow period have been extended to January 16, 2022 and the Company agreed to release 7,000,000 million shares from escrow.
+The remaining 7,000,000 shares in escrow with Intec have been excluded from the weighted average number of shares outstanding because these shares are to be earned subject to success of the trial commercialization testwork and certain milestones, unearned shares upon termination will be returned to treasury (Note 10).